dymmond/edgy/docs/fields.md

 If you merely want to customize an existing field in `edgy.db.fields.core` you can just inherit from it and provide the customization via the `FieldFactory` (or you can `FieldFactory` for handling a new sqlalchemy type).
 Valid methods to overwrite are `__new__`, `get_column_type`, `get_pydatic_type`, `get_constraints` and `validate`

-For examples look in the mentioned path.
+For examples look in the mentioned path (replace dots with slashes).

-### Special fields
+### Extended, special fields

 If you want to customize the entire field (e.g. checks), you have to split the field in 2 parts: